Huckdirks/text-excuse-generator/docs/README.md

 #### Accounts

 You'll need to create a [Twilio](https://www.twilio.com/try-twilio) account to get a phone number.
 You can either use the free trial phone number, or pay $1/month for a real phone number, but you'll need to verify any phone numbers you want to text with the trial account.
-Once you get a phone number, you'll have to save the Account SID, Auth Token, and phone number in a `.env` file in the root directory.
-You can use the `personal_info.txt` file as a template.

 You'll also need to create an [OpenAI account](https://platform.openai.com/signup) to get an [API key](https://platform.openai.com/account/api-keys).
 You'll also need to give payment information to OpenAI to use the API, but with the GPT-3.5-Turbo model it's **extremely cheap**: $0.002/1000 tokens: at one word, punctuation, special character, or space per token.
 As of right now, I've sent ~30 requests to the OpenAI API, and I've only spent $0.02 so far!

+Once you get these two accounts set up, you'll need to find out this information from Twilio:
+- Account SID
+- Auth Token
+- Twilio Phone Number

+And this information from OpenAI:
+- OpenAI API Key

+And then [set up the `.env` file](#setting-up-env-file-1) with this information.
 #### Install

 Double click [`dependencies`](../dependencies), or run `bash `[`dependencies`](../dependencies) or `./`[`dependencies`](../dependencies) in the root directory or to install the python dependencies.
 You must have [pip](https://pip.pypa.io/en/stable/installation/) installed to download the new dependencies.
 Also, you'll need to install [python](https://www.python.org/downloads/) yourself if you haven't already.